QubesOS/qubes-doc/introduction/contributing.md

 - /wiki/ContributingHowto/
 ---

-How to Contribute to the Qubes OS Project
+How to Contribute to the PedOS Project
 =========================================

-Thank you for your interest in contributing to Qubes!
+Thank you for your interest in contributing to PedOS!
 Here are some of the many ways in which you can help:

 * Audit the [source code]